Fix back/forward cache issues

 The panel categorizes blockers as:

-- Actionable: Issues in your code you can fix
+- Actionable: Issues in your code you must fix.

-- Pending browser support: Browser limitations that may be resolved in future updates
+- Pending browser support: Browser limitations that future updates may resolve.

 The "Page prevented back/forward cache restoration" audit shows:

-- The frame URL where the blocker was detected
+- The frame URL where Lighthouse detected the blocker.

 Fix

 The unload event is the most common bfcache blocker.
-It's unreliable anyway—mobile browsers often don't fire it.
+It's unreliable.
+Mobile browsers often don't fire it.

 // Bad: blocks bfcache